hanxiaomax/Learncpp_CN/docs/7-17-assert-and-static-assert.md

 - C++17
 ---

 In a function that takes parameters, the caller may be able to pass in arguments that are syntactically valid but semantically meaningless.
-For example, in the previous lesson ([7.15 -- Detecting and handling errors](https://www.learncpp.com/cpp-tutorial/detecting-and-handling-errors/)), we showed the following sample function:
+For example, in the previous lesson ([[7-15-Detecting-and-handling-errors|7.15 - 发现错误和处理错误]]), we showed the following sample function:

 ```cpp
 void printDivision(int x, int y)